South Great George's Street: Early history and naming

 The area is associated with Early Scandinavian Dublin.
 Four burials excavated near South Great George's Street were also associated with domestic habitations, suggesting that the deceased had been members of a settled Norse community, and not the fatalities suffered by a transient raiding party.

 The street was originally called St George's Lane and takes its name from a church dedicated to Saint George, patron of England and lepers, which stood here in 1181.
 The church was rebuilt in 1213 and stood until demolition in 1586.

+The street is still referred to as St Georges Lane on John Speed's Map of Dublin (1610).

 By 1766 it is being called St George's Street, but in 1773 the northern end still referred to as Lane.

 It is thought that South Great George's Street follows the course of an early medieval route – or possibly even the eastern boundary of a longphort, assuming that there was a naval encampment along the eastern shore of the Black Pool (Dubh Linn) of Dublin at some stage in the settlement's early history.

 18th to 19th centuries

 The acrobat Madame Violante opened a theatre on George's Lane in 1731.
 The building subsequently became the Dublin Lying-In Hospital in 1745, which was the first maternity hospital in the British Isles.
 Later, relocated, it became the Rotunda Hospital.
 The earlier premises subsequently became a hospital for treating venereal diseases until 1769; the treatment subsequently moved to the Westmoreland Lock Hospital.

 The Castle Market was held here in the 18th century.
 In 1765, George's Lane hosted the first exhibition by the Society of Dublin Artists.

 In the 1780s, the street was rebuilt by the Wide Streets Commission and renamed South Great George's Street (the name distinguishes it from North Great George's Street, located on the Northside).

 Pim Brothers & Co. drapery store and warehouse opened on a building at the lower end of the street around 1843.
 It was refurbished ten years later by Sandham Symes.
 The premises closed in 1970 and is now a government office.

 During Queen Victoria's 1849 visit, shortly after the Great Famine, a pharmacist on South Great George's Street flew a black flag with a crownless harp and black banners with the words "Famine" and "Pestilence"; these were removed by the Dublin Metropolitan Police.

-The South City Markets (today George's Street Arcade) opened in 1881, and were designed by Lockwood and Mawson.
+The South City Markets (today George's Street Arcade) opened in 1881 and were designed by Lockwood and Mawson.
 One of the central landmarks the building is an ornate red brick and terracotta structure which originally housed a glass-covered marketplace.
 The market was gutted after a serious fire in 1892, and was replaced with intersecting arcades in a cruciform plan designed by William Henry Byrne.
 This interior has since be remodelled, but some original elements are still visible.
 Bewley's café opened in 1894 and remained on the street until 1999.